PeiranLi0930/Comprehensive_DL_Tutor/README.md

 ### Declarations:
-- Feel free to share but DO NOT replicate, sell, or any commercial behavior
+- Feel free to share but DO NOT replicate, sell, or any commercial behaviors
 - Appreciate all instructors and professors who contribute to these contents
 - All the contents have the permissions to share and propagate
 - Keep to the Open-source Protocol